Old Alresford

 Old Alresford (/ˈɒlzfərd/ OLZ-fərd or /ˈɔːlzfərd/ AWLZ-fərd) is a village and civil parish in Hampshire, England.
 It is 1 km north of the town of New Alresford, 12 km northeast of the city of Winchester, and 14 km south-west of the town of Alton.

+Alresford Pond is a large water feature south of Old Alresford and north of New Alresford.

+Etymology

+Old Alresford is first mentioned in an Anglo-Saxon Charter of 701 as Alresforda.
+Its name derives from the Old English Alor and Ford and means the ford at the alder tree.